 Transportation options to/from airport

-There are numerous transportation options from the Auckland airport.
+There are numerous transportation options from the Auckland airport including:

 Driving in New Zealand

-New Zealand roads are probably different to what you’re used to.
-Distances may seem short on paper, but the roads can be narrow, cover hilly terrain and vary from motorways to unsealed gravel roads.
+New Zealand roads can be narrow, cover hilly terrain and vary from motorways to unsealed gravel roads.
 Also note the following:

 - New Zealanders drive on the left-hand side of the road.

-- The roads are mostly two-way, with one lane in each direction, with have few motorways.
+- The roads are mostly two-way, with one lane in each direction, with few motorways.

 - Not all railway crossings have active warnings.